-Check out genealogy sites and discover your ancestor’s occupation!
+Genealogy sites can help you to discover your ancestor’s occupation!

 One great genealogy search website that I like to check out is Ancestry.
 You most probably have heard of this site.

 Well, the reason you’ve heard of Ancestry is because they have billions of records within their databases.
 And I have found out so much about my ancestors through this very helpful resource.

 Census records are a great way to not only discover who your ancestors were and their family, but also their occupations as well.

 If your ancestors came from a foreign land then you can still find out about them.
 Ancestry also has passenger lists in their collection of records.